citynetwork/docs/docs/howto/openstack/nova/move-server-between-regions.md

 +----------+----------------------------------+
 ```

 You are now done with the steps for the source region.
+The following
-The following steps will be done on the target region.
+steps will be done on the target region.

-> It is now safe to remove the image you created earlier, using the command: `openstack image delete <image_id>`
+> It is now safe to remove the image you created earlier, using the
+> command:
+> ```bash
+> openstack image delete <image_id>
+> ```

 ## Uploading an image